torben-fruechtenicht/rawtherapee-cli-tools/README.md

 # rawtherapee-cli-tools
-Scripts for convenient use of the cli interface of RawTherapee
+Bash scripts for convenient use of the CLI interface of [RawTherapee](https://rawtherapee.com/)

+Currently, the only scripts available are a general purpose wrapper for RawTherapee CLI and a script for creation of scaled-down versions from converted files.